zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 + The size is __4 bytes__ of the message, i.e. a __32 bit signed int__ from the second to the 5th byte
 + A side effect of this is that a message is limited to about 2GB
++ Size excludes the first 5 bytes (protocol version and message size) - i.e. the size is the total bytes of the payloadF

 ### Payload